verylonely1/roblox-trade-bot/README.md

 ❗ DO NOT sell or claim ownership of this project.

 💬 Need help?
-Join the support server: https://discord.gg/SwCsTNRxUC
+Join the support server: https://discord.gg/SwCsTNRxUC (My main server with all my projects), https://discord.gg/GuWvD24z (Official trade bot server)

 # Setup